oslabs-beta/errordactyl/README.md

 The output error data is returned as a JSON object, writing all of the error stack trace data into a readable format.

 ## Contributing

+The main purpose of this repository is to provide a general overview of the architecture of the application.
+Development of the tool is ongoing and we are open to any contributions that may be provided from curious onlookers and users.